 When Nordic people invite someone over to their home or place of work, it is expected throughout society (from construction workers to politicians) that there is some type of coffee, and preferably pastries, to be had together.
 It is ok to opt out of the coffee and go with tea or even water instead, but not common.

 Almost nine out of ten Swedes will take the coffee anyway, as many different polls show around 85% of Swedes identifying as coffee drinkers.
 In some parts of the Nordics it might even be considered rude to turn down the coffee.

-We really like to sit down and have coffee when we meet in the Nordics, and as recent science would have it that seems to be a fairly healthy thing to do as well both socially and biologically speaking.
+We really like to sit down and have coffee when we meet in the Nordics, and as recent science would have it that seems to be a fairly healthy thing to do as well both socially and physiologically speaking.

 What Do Scandinavians Eat With Their Coffee?

+The most popular pastry choice among Swedes when they are looking for a coffee companion during their fika break is by far kanelbullar (cinnamon buns).
 Almost one in three Swedes say they prefer cinnamon buns with their coffee, followed by danish pastries (8%), chocolate balls (7%), and muffins (2%).

 Milk, Sugar, or Why Not Booze?
 How Scandinavians Take Their Coffee

 Nordic people prefer to drink black drip coffee, illustrated by 46% of Swedes choosing black drip coffee as their preference in a 2020 poll.
 This is followed by drip coffee with milk, picked by 27% of Swedes.
 Interestingly, not a single person in the poll preferred decaf coffee.

 Another, much less socially accepted, way Nordic people across the region have had their coffee for ages, is mixed with alcohol of pretty much most kinds, with home-distilled/moonshine being a favorite in the more rural Nordic areas, and cognac being preferred by the upper-middle class.